About the Global Initiative

 - Denise Stuckenbruck became Chair of the Global Initiative in August 2017, and is currently a principal consultant at Oxford Policy Management where she provides technical assistance to policy makers all over the world in areas related to child protection and social welfare.
 She has nearly 20 years of experience working with child protection programmes, most of these internationally, with Save the Children, UNICEF and 4Children.

-- Anne Crowley is an Associate at Cardiff University and an adviser to the Council of Europe, having had a long career with Save the Children.
-In addition to being a trustee for the Global Initiative.
-Anne is also a member of the policy advisory board at Voices from Care, a trustee of Play Wales and Chair of CASCADE’s policy and practice board.
+- Anne Crowley is a policy and research consultant and recently completed a PhD on the impact of children’s participation on policy making.
+She is an Honorary Research Associate at Cardiff University and an adviser to the Council of Europe, having had a long career with Save the Children.
+In addition to being a trustee for the Global Initiative, Anne is also a member of the policy advisory board at Voices from Care and a trustee of Play Wales.

 - Suresh Patel is a trainee solicitor with Memery Crystal LLP.
 His background experience spans teaching and lecturing, including running theatre workshops for young, newly arriving refugees and asylum seekers, as well as political research and charity work with Protimos, which challenges the exploitation of communities in Southern Africa by training local lawyers to support those communities in asserting their legal rights.

 The Global Initiative currently comprises seven staff covering GI’s advocacy, legal and communications work and organisational development; six are currently based in the UK and our Africa Project Coordinator is based in Pretoria, South Africa.

 The Global Initiative is administered by the Association for the Protection of All Children, APPROACH Ltd, a registered charity No. 328132.
 Registered office The Foundry, 17 Oval Way, London SE11 5RR, UK.
 APPROACH is committed to protecting children and young people from physical punishment and all other injurious, humiliating or degrading treatment, and promotes the safeguarding of all children.
 A summary of our Safeguarding Policy can be found here, and the full version is available on request.